top of page

 About Visit Natives

-Welcome to observe and participate in everyday life, including feasts, rituals, and ceremonies.
-With us, you can create memories and friendships that last for a lifetime.
+With us, you're not just a visitor-you're part of the community.
+You're welcome to observe and participate in everyday life, from feasts to rituals and ceremonies.
+It's an opportunity to create memories and friendships that will last a lifetime.

 Trips that matter

-We can minimize our travel's environmental impacts and maximize benefits for local people.
-On all our tours, you stay with indigenous hosts in their homes, villages, and homesteads.
-You sleep in a tent or a cabin, and you eat local food that is prepared by your indigenous hosts from local ingredients.
+Our tours are not just about minimizing our travel's environmental impacts and maximizing benefits for local people.
+They are about offering an authentic experience.
+You stay with indigenous hosts in their homes, villages, and homesteads, living as they do and experiencing their way of life.
+You sleep in a tent or a cabin, and you eat local food that is prepared by your indigenous hosts from local ingredients, adding to the authenticity of your experience.

-Our experiences take place in remote locations where there is no electricity, no roads, or no wi-fi connection.
-You can completely slow down and enjoy the surrounding nature with a low impact on the environment.
+Our experiences take place in remote areas with no electricity, roads, or Wi-Fi.
+You can slow down and enjoy nature with minimal impact on the environment.

 We are comm